F.A.Q.

 Bring your battery charger if you’re attending more than one course in a day.

-Generally, we meet at one of two locations depending on the time of year.
-In both cases, the courses take place at publicly accessible locations.
+Generally, we meet at one of two locations*, depending on the time of year.
+In both cases, the courses take place at publicly accessible locations with nearby transit stops and car and bike parking.

 We will meet in front of The Royal Conservatory of Music (273 Bloor St W Toronto ON M5S 1W2).